Special Awards Organizations

 The Coalition for Plasma Science is a group of institutions, organizations, and companies joining forces to increase awareness and understanding of plasma science and its many applications and benefits for society.

-Drexel University will award eight full scholarships to those students whose projects match Drexel's curriculum.
+Drexel University will award eight full scholarships valued at $194,000 each to those students whose projects match Drexel's curriculum.
 Drexel is recognized for its focus on experiential learning through co-operative education, its commitment to cutting-edge academic technology and its growing enterprise of use-inspired research.
 Drexel Co-op enables students to balance classroom theory with practical, hands-on experience.

 GoDaddy is the worlds largest technology provider dedicated to small business.
 GoDaddy believes it has a responsibility to make a difference in the community.
 As part of that philosophy, GoDaddy contributes to nonprofit organizations that focus on causes meaningful to customers, employees and our community.
 GoDaddy will be presenting the following awards, the Web Innovator Award, the Mobile Application Award, the Open Source Award, the Data Award and the Forward Thinker Award.

 The International Council on Systems Engineering (INCOSE) is a not-for-profit membership organization founded to develop and disseminate the interdisciplinary principles and practices that enable the realization of successful systems.
-INCOSE will award the best interdisciplinary project that can produce technologically appropriate solutions that meet societal needs.
+The INCOSE Best Use of Systems Engineering award is awarded to the best interdisciplinary project that can produce technologically appropriate solutions that meet societal needs.
+The INCOSE Special Systems Engineering Prosthesis award is awarded to the best use of Systems Engineering process used in the development of prosthesis

 This award is presented by the family of Krishnamurthy Soumyanath (1957 - 2010), for the best project in Computer Engineering.
 Dr K. Soumyanath was an Intel Fellow and held the title of Chief Architect, Integrated Platform Research at Intel Labs, USA.
 He led research and development in circuits and architectures for next-generation transceiver devices.
 The prize honors the memory of an energetic and adventurous individual who inspired and mentored many young people to excel in all aspects of life.